Loving Yourself So Hard, You Never Enter Another Toxic Relationship

 I have been single for 5 years now.

-Spending time with immature men is not appealing anymore.
+AND what’s more, spending time with immature men is no longer appealing.
 It drains me, it bores me, and now that I don’t need a relationship, my benchmark is much higher for what I will accept in friendships and partnerships of all kinds.

 The old me was a product of my conditioning, I didn’t have the courage to show up as the real me, so I created a version of me that I thought was loveable.
 But that version cost me everything.